Become a Texas Notary

 A Texas notary public is authorized to perform the following notarial acts [Tex.
 Gov’t.
 Code Ann. §406.016(a)]:

-- Take acknowledgments and proofs of written instruments
+• Take acknowledgments or proofs of written instruments

-What is the process to become a Texas electronic notary public?
+What are the steps to become an electronic notary in Texas?

-What is the process to become an online notary in Texas?
+What are the steps to become an online notary in Texas?

 To become an online notary in Texas, you must:

-- Apply online on the secretary of state’s website through their Online Notary Public Commissioning System and acknowledge that you:
+5. Apply online on the secretary of state’s website through the Online Notary Public Commissioning System.

-• Meet the eligibility requirements to be commissioned as a Texas notary public - Download the Statement of Officer and sign it using your digital certificate.
+6. Download the statement of officer and sign it using your digital certificate.

-- Upload the electronically signed Statement of Officer.
+7. Upload the electronically signed statement of officer.

 How do I update my address on my Texas notary commission?

-If your address on file with the Texas Secretary of State changes, you must notify the secretary of state within ten days of the change (Tex.
-Gov’t.
-Code Ann. §406.019).
+If your address on file with the Texas Secretary of State changes, you must notify the secretary of state within ten days of the change.

-You have two options to update your address with the secretary of state, as follows:
+You have two options to update your address with the secretary of state:

 No fee is required for an address change.
 If a notary public fails to comply with Tex.
 Gov’t.
 Code Ann. §406.019, their notary commission may be revoked.